-Greg Gorder is a founder and vice-chairman of Intellectual Ventures.
-He helped found Intellectual Ventures in 2000, and since that time has played an instrumental role in the company’s formation and growth.
+Greg Gorder helped found Intellectual Ventures (IV) in 2000 and played an instrumental role in the company’s formation and growth.

-Prior to joining Intellectual Ventures, Mr. Gorder was partner at the law firm of Perkins Coie LLP, one of the most highly regarded law firms in the Pacific Northwest.
-At Perkins Coie, Mr. Gorder specialized in high-technology, corporate and securities law, and provided business and legal counsel to early stage technology companies.
-Throughout his legal career, Mr. Gorder led dozens of initial and follow-on public offerings, acquisitions and divestitures for clients, and closed over 100 venture capital and private equity financings.
+Prior to joining IV, Mr. Gorder was partner at the law firm of Perkins Coie LLP, one of the most highly regarded law firms in the Pacific Northwest.
+At Perkins Coie, Mr. Gorder specialized in high technology and corporate and securities law, and provided business and legal counsel to early-stage technology companies.
+Throughout his legal career, Mr. Gorder has led dozens of initial and follow-on public offerings, acquisitions and divestitures for clients, and has closed more than 100 venture capital and private equity financings.
 Mr. Gorder has represented both emerging technology companies and their investors in the software, telecommunications, networking and biotechnology industries.

 Mr. Gorder holds a bachelor’s degree in business administration from Washington State University and is a graduate of the University of Washington School of Law.
-Following law school, he clerked with Judge Eugene Wright of the United States Court of Appeals for the Ninth Circuit.
+Following law school, he clerked with Judge Eugene Wright of the U.S. Court of Appeals for the Ninth Circuit.